 Overall, because of her friends and especially the lead character’s impeccable sense of style, all women especially those who love fashion anticipated every episode and watched out for the clothes, shoes, and accessories donned by the ladies on the show.
 The impact of the show is something that we cannot measure but to have an idea, the series aired for six years from 1998 until 2004, two movies were done with the same title and were commercially successful, and let’s say when Carrie wore Blahniks, every fashionista wanted one – it doesn’t matter what the price tag was.

-So one can only imagine the demand for a certain piece of jewelry when the episode, An American Girl in Paris (Season 6) was aired.
-The episode included a certain item of jewelry as one of the main elements of the story which became famous as the Carrie Name Necklace.
+So one can only imagine the demand for a certain piece of jewellery when the episode, An American Girl in Paris (Season 6) was aired.
+The episode included a certain item of jewellery as one of the main elements of the story which became famous as the Carrie Name Necklace.
 For those who haven’t seen the episode, here’s a summary for you.

 In this particular episode, Carrie has decided to go to Paris, fall in love and be with Aleksandr, a famous Russian artist and her romantic interest during this final episode.
 This decision entails leaving her job, her apartment, and her closest of friends but she decided on going nonetheless.
 Before she finally leaves her New York apartment, she takes one final accessory from her stuff, a name necklace, and puts it inside her Dior purse.